Configuration

 host

-The host settings is the domain name where the LRS installation can be reached over the network.
+The host setting is the domain name where the LRS installation can be reached over the network.
 This should be a publicly routable DNS name, like demo.lrs.io, or lrs.example.com.
 If the LRS is contacted using some other address (for instance the bare server IP), the LRS will respond with an error.
-This address should NOT be a URL - it is just the DNS name.
-It is possible to use the server's bare IPV4 address in this field.
+This address should not be a URL — it's just the DNS name.
+It's possible to use the server's bare IPV4 address in this field.
 This value is read from the host header of incoming HTTP requests, so you should be careful when running the server behind a proxy.
-If it is impossible to make your clients provide the correct http header, then you can disable the server's check of the value.
+If it's impossible to make your clients provide the correct http header, then you can disable the server's check of the value.
 To disable the host header check, set disableHostCheck to true.
-Note that when the LRS constructs links to itself, it will use the provided host value from it's configuration.
-If you disable the host header check, it is possible that the links the LRS constructs to itself (embeddable chart and dashboard links, the "more" link in an xAPI statement response, and others) may be incorrect.
+Note that when the LRS constructs links to itself, it will use the provided host value from its configuration.
+If you disable the host header check, it's possible that the links the LRS constructs to itself (embeddable chart and dashboard links, the more link in an xAPI statement response, and others) may be incorrect.

 1. lrs.mycompany.org